jbgreer/Nixfiles/README.md

-# Secure, persistent NixOS Setup using LVM, btrfs, and Impermanence.
+# Encrypted persistent NixOS Setup using LUKS, LVM, btrfs, and Impermanence.

 ## Modified from https://github.com/kjhoerr/dotfile.git
 ## Work in progress.
 Use at your own discretion.
 You have been warned.